sagemath/trac_to_gh/Issue 2169.md

 # Issue 2169: [with patch; needs review] magma <--> sage conversions: first step to more systematic conversions back and forth

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2169

 Original creator: was